 I know Valentine’s Day is a week behind us now, but our family hosted two V-Day events that took place after the fact.
-Today I’m sharing a “game” we played at both parties: my all-new Valentine’s Day Trivia Test.
+Today I’m sharing the trivia test I gave guests at both events: my all-new Valentine’s Day Quiz.

 It’s geeky, I know.
 As homeschoolers, we love real-life learning.
 And trivia.
 And we do our best to turn every major — and minor — holiday into some sort of history lesson.

 I learned a lot researching the information used in this 10-question quiz.
 And you better believe I elaborated on all the answers when we went over the solutions once time was called.

 Guests had 5 minutes to complete the test.
 Some of them follow this blog.
 So I didn’t want to post the quiz (or the answer key!) publicly until after our parties.
 Hence the delay.